ArchipelagoMW/Archipelago/worlds/ff4fe/docs/setup_en.md

 1. Download and install [Archipelago](<https://github.com/ArchipelagoMW/Archipelago/releases/latest>). **The installer file is located in the assets section at the bottom of the version information.**
 2. The first time you do local generation or patch your game, you will be asked to locate your base ROM file.
-   This is your Super Mario World ROM file.
+   This is yourFinal Fantasy IV ROM file.
 This only needs to be done once.
 3. If you are using an emulator, you should assign your Lua capable emulator as your default program for launching ROM files.
     1. Extract your emulator's folder to your Desktop, or somewhere you will remember.